boysers/foodeliveries/README.md

 ## Reflection

-The project was created with the aim of integrating a school of web development and also the use of front-end technologies learned so far either through documentation and/or lessons/tutorials.
+The project was created with the aim of integrating a school of web development and also the use of technologies learned so far either through documentation and/or lessons/tutorials.

-The application is a food delivery service, the data is hardcoded to avoid having to launch an API.
+The application is a food delivery service.
 The website is for demonstration purposes and is not made to be in production.

-What took me the most time was finding a good "folder structure", coming from Angular which is a complete modern platform that has its own folder structure and provides all the necessary libraries to make a good SPA.
+What took me the most time was finding a good "folder structure", coming from Angular which is a complete framework that has its own folder structure and provides all the libraries needed to make a good SPA.
 It was a challenge 🥲.

 Initially I launched the project with `create-react-app`, but I found myself very quickly limited by the configuration and the build speed.
 I needed a fully configurable environment for eslint, prettier, testing libraries (vitest and react testing library) and directory aliases for module imports.
 That's why I migrated to `vite`.